blahosyl/spicy/README.md

 - [lack of specificity](#lack-of-specificity)
 - [lack of customization](#dopamine-design)

-Each issue and its implemented remedy is described below.
+Each issue and its implemented mitigation is described below.

 #### Superfluos information